-A full time Family

-Support/Safeguardin

-g Lead works with

-eligible pupils and

-families.
-Pupils and

-families are

-supported in a timely

-way to ensure that

-disruption to

-education is

-minimised and

-barriers are

-overcome.
+A Family Support/Safeguarding Lead works with eligible pupils and families.
+Pupils and families are supported in a timely way to ensure that disruption to education is minimised and barriers are overcome.
 The safeguarding leads, SENDCo and family support worker work closely together with each other to ensure that they have a clear understanding and joined up knowledge of the families, children and behaviours in school.
 The school vision leads the deep understanding of and championing of a culture of inclusion for all pupils and families.

-The Family Support worker liaises with the senior leadership team to work closely with our most vulnerable pupils - our biggest area of need is supporting children with SEMH needs.
+The senior leadership team to work closely with our most vulnerable pupils - our biggest area of need is supporting children with SEMH needs.
 The impact of the work from the team is evident in the attendance of pupils despite the barriers that they face.

 This support work dovetails with a whole school approach which ensures that we track and monitor the engagement of eligible pupils in extra-curricular activities so that we can provide more opportunities.